 A fish tank light is a light that will bring your tank to life there are many different types but I would recommend an LED type light which shines white in the daytime and shines blue at night replicating the sun and moon, this helps the fish feel they are in there natural environment and if you have live plants in your fish tank it will also help them to grow.

-Some larger aquariums are supplied with lighting in the hood if they are a white light only then these should be turned off at night time to replicate day and night for the fish.
+Some larger aquariums are supplied with lighting in the hood, if they are white lighting only then these should be turned off at night time to replicate day and night for the fish.